Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Protect Brand Identity

-Gain exclusive legal rights to use your brand name and logo nationwide for your specific goods or services.
-This prevents unauthorized use after completing your trademark registration in Bangladesh.
+Gain exclusive legal rights to use your brand name nationwide.
+This prevents unauthorized use immediately after completing your trademark registration in Bangladesh.

 Prevent Costly Disputes

 A registered trademark provides clear legal recourse against infringement.
-Proper trademark management in Bangladesh saves you from future legal battles and protects your brand from dilution.
+Proper trademark management saves you from future legal battles.

 Build a Valuable Asset

 Your trademark is a tangible asset.
-Within proactive IP management strategies, you can sell it, license it, or use it to secure financing, which adds measurable financial value to your business operations.
+You can sell it, license it, or use it to secure financing.
+As a result, it adds measurable financial value to your business.

 What Can You Trademark in Bangladesh?